DRA-GZ/CryptoHax-Suite/README.md

 ## ⚠️ DISCLAIMER
 **POWER COMMANDS RESPONSIBILITY.**
-This suite provides low-level access to cryptographic primitives.
+This suite provides access to cryptographic primitives.
 It allows you to manipulate keys, construct raw transactions, and interact with the blockchain at the protocol level. **The developer (DRA-GZ) assumes no liability for lost funds or misuse.**

 ---